CloudBoost/developers/tutorials/en/pushnotifications/javascript.md

 #Browser Push Notifications

-Now You can receieve Push notifications to your browser very easily with CloudBoost.
+Now You can directly receieve Push notifications on your browser with CloudBoost.

 #####Add a ServiceWorker.js file
-Add a service worker file in root of your app, which listens to messages from server.
+Create a new file `ServiceWorker.js`, Copy the code below and save it in the root directory of your app.

 ==JavaScript==
 <span class="js-lines" data-query="swjs">